 Related literature.
 This paper contributes to three strands of literature.
-First, it adds to a large body of literature on the trade-off between economic development and environmental goals (see Jayachandran 2021; Jayachandran 2022 for review).
-Specifically, this paper contributes to the debate on the relationship between agriculture and deforestation (e.g., Abman and Carney 2020; Abman et al. 2020; Angelsen 1999; Angelsen 2010; Carreira et al. 2022; Foster et al. 2002; Heß et al. 2021; Szerman et al. 2022).
+First, it adds to a large body of literature on the trade-off between economic development and environmental goals (see Jayachandran 2022; Jayachandran 2023 for review).
+Specifically, this paper contributes to the debate on the relationship between agriculture and deforestation (e.g., Abman and Carney 2020; Abman et al. 2020; Angelsen 1999; Angelsen 2010; Carreira et al. 2024; Foster et al. 2002; Heß et al. 2021; Szerman et al. 2022).
 Empirical evidence on whether higher agricultural productivity causes more deforestation is mixed.
-We consider a new channel, the agglomeration benefits, through which higher concentration leads to higher productivity and lower deforestation per farmer.
-Improving agricultural productivity through our channel can reduce deforestation without the strong conditions that other recent papers have used to draw the same conclusions.
-In particular, agriculture is the most land-intensive sector in our model (unlike Szerman et al. 2022), and we are not imposing any assumption about factor market constraints (unlike Abman et al. 2020).
-More importantly, we argue that total deforestation as an aggregate outcome in the economy depends on how the agglomeration benefits are spatially spread.
-This lesson suggests the importance of analyzing the relationship between agriculture and deforestation in a general equilibrium framework.
+We propose new mechanisms and policies that achieve higher agricultural productivity and lower deforestation without relying on the strong conditions used in other recent papers.
+In particular, our model treats agriculture as the most land-intensive sector (unlike Szerman et al. 2022), and we do not impose assumptions about factor market constraints (unlike Abman et al. 2020).
+More importantly, we argue that total deforestation, as an aggregate outcome in the economy, depends on how the agglomeration benefits are spatially distributed.
+This insight highlights the importance of analyzing the relationship between agriculture and deforestation in a general equilibrium framework.
 Furthermore, we incorporate distinct types of environmental costs-deforestation and other natural resource extractions such as fishing and hunting-that have often been studied in isolation, in a unified framework.
-Our counterfactual experiments relate to the policy discussions on preserving rainforests, including protected areas, taxes, and infrastructure (e.g., Alix-Garcia et al. 2013; Alix-Garcia et al. 2015; Araujo et al. 2020; Assunçao et al. 2022; Madhok 2022; Naughton-Treves et al. 2011; Sims and Alix-Garcia 2017; Souza-Rodrigues 2019).
+Our counterfactual experiments relate to the policy discussions on preserving rainforests, including protected areas, taxes, and infrastructure (e.g., Alix-Garcia et al. 2013; Alix-Garcia et al. 2015; Araujo et al. 2020; Assunção et al. 2023; Madhok 2022; NaughtonTreves et al. 2011; Sims and Alix-Garcia 2017; Souza-Rodrigues 2019).
 We contribute to them by demonstrating the complementarity between protection policies and transport infrastructure investments, which have often been investigated separately, in reducing the different types of environmental costs.
 In addition, this paper joins the discussion on commons (e.g., Dasgupta and Mäler 1995; Hardin 1968; Ostrom 1990; Ryan and Sudarshan 2022).
 To our knowledge, this paper is the first to investigate spatial competition over common pool resources in rural areas using a quantitative spatial model.

-Second, this paper is connected to the literature of economic geography and quantitative spatial models that investigate spatial distribution of economic activities (e.g., Ahlfeldt et al. 2015; Allen et al. 2020; Fajgelbaum and Redding 2022; Fujita et al. 1999; Nagy 2020; Redding 2016).
-In particular, this paper contributes to environmental considerations in economic geography.
+Second, this paper contributes to environmental considerations in economic geography.
 A growing number of studies are examining the impact of a path of climate change that is taken as given on economic activities and welfare using spatial models at various levels, including country (e.g., Balboni 2019; Rudik et al. 2021), regional and continental (e.g., Conte 2022; Jedwab et al. 2022), and global (e.g., Costinot et al. 2016; Cruz and Rossi-Hansberg 2021; Nath 2022).
-This paper complements this literature by analyzing new endogenous environmental outcomes in rainforests.
-Moreover, this paper also contributes to the literature on intra-country agricultural trade in developing countries (e.g., Bergquist et al. 2022; Pellegrina 2022; Rivera-Padilla 2020; Sayre 2022; Sotelo 2020).
+This paper complements this literature by analyzing new endogenous environmental outcomes in tropical forests.
+In particular, this paper is one of the first papers to analyze deforestation using a quantitative spatial equilibrium model (Farrokhi et al. 2023; Gollin and Wolfersberger 2023; Restrepo and Mariante 2024).
+Moreover, this paper also relates to the literature on intracountry agricultural trade in developing countries (e.g., Bergquist et al. 2022; Pellegrina 2022; Rivera-Padilla 2020; Sayre 2022; Sotelo 2020).
 This paper is distinct from the previous literature in that it applies a quantitative spatial model in a more spatially granular setting in rural areas.
 In addition, it incorporates extraction of natural resource products, which has contrasting characteristics to agriculture, and features sector-specific density externalities.